topst-development/Documentation/Single Board Computer/G Model/VCP-G/Hardware/VCP-G Hardware.md

 There are two methods to enter FWDN mode.

 #### 4.4.1.1 Method 1
-While pressing the FWDN switch (SW101), connect the 12V power supply to turn on the TOPST VCP-G board.
+While pressing the FWDN switch (SW101), connect the 12V power supply to turn on the VCP-G board.
 The FWDN red indicator  turns on when power is applied while the FWDN switch is pressed.
 After releasing FWDN switch (SW101), the MCU enters FWDN mode.
 Figure 4.4 shows how to enter FWDN mode by using method 1.
 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Hardware/4.4%20Entering%20FWDN%20Mode%20by%20Using%20Method%201.png"></p>